NataliVol4ipsa/BignumArithmetics/README.md

 - You may add some custom unary functions there, folowing the example of abs
 - There are two parser classes already implemented: BigIntegerRPNParser and BigDecimalRPNParser.
 You may have a look at their implementation as a code sample.

 There is also a project named BigNumArithmeticsCoreLib.Tests included.
-Id does some library testing.

-Code is filled with xml documentation.
+It runs library tests Code is filled with xml documentation.